nus-cs3281/2023/students/kevin9foong/knowledge.md

 ### Presentation-Logic-Data Layering
 * I learnt more about writing well abstracted code and in how to structure a backend system by splitting the system into distinct layers for each responsibility.
 I was also able to discuss of how to improve and abstract responsibilities with my mentors to improve the software architecture of TEAMMATES.

+### Exception wrapping
+* I learnt and implemented the practice of exception wrapping (related to the above layering concept) to abstract lower level details from higher level components.

+For example, I delegated the DB layer be responsible only for database operations.
+Exceptions thrown during the primitive DB layer operations are wrapped in the logic layer into relevant logic layer exceptions so as to abstract away the details of data access from the rest of the application.

+I referred to this online guide by [Jenkov on Exception Wrapping](https://jenkov.com/tutorials/java-exception-handling/exception-wrapping.html).

 ### How to ensure product stays live even during migration
 * Working on a product which serves live users every month, I learnt how we can migrate from the existing GCP Datastore product to PGSQL while still serving actual users (without downtime).
 This can be done through implementing logic in code to check if the entity has been migrated yet, allowing the code to be able to serve users throughout the migration process.